 Around, two-hours by train from London Paddington Station, Bath is a lovely city to spend a day (or two).
 Once you’re here, make sure to visit the Roman Baths, grab yourself a bun from Sally Lunn’s and visit the Royal Crescent.

 The city has a very different feel from London and it’s one of the best day trips from London to take to explore some of these regions Roman heritage.

 Salisbury is about a 90-minute drive from the centre of London (traffic depending of course).

 Don’t forget, when visiting the impressive cathedral, make sure to stop for a typical bit of pub grub and enjoy the beautiful parks that surround the area too.
 It really is very special.

 It really is one fun and the best day trips from London to take.

-Stonehenge is one of Great Britain’s most iconic sites, thought to be built by Pagans quite a few thousand years ago, it’s one of place that is well worth a see.
+Stonehenge is one of Great Britain’s most iconic sites, thought to have been built by Pagans quite a few thousand years ago, it’s one of the places that is well worth a see.